LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/assignOH

-**Description:** Adds the `officeHoursId` to the list of office hours for the day corresponding to its `startTime` on the `owner`'s calendar.
+**Description:** Assigns existing office hours to a user's calendar on its start date.

 **Requirements:**
 - `owner`: The ID of the user who owns the calendar.
-- `officeHoursId`: The ID of an existing office hours object within the concept's `officeHours` state.
+- `officeHoursId`: The ID of an existing office hours object.

 **Effects:**
 - Adds the `officeHoursId` to the list of office hours for the day corresponding to its `startTime` on the `owner`'s calendar.
-- Creates a `CalendarDayDoc` if one doesn't exist for that calendar and day, linking it to the owner's calendar.

 **Request Body:**
 ```json